microprofile/wpsite/README.md

 The following are some of the criteria that an admin will use when reviewing your submitted blog post:

+* Check that post has the author name

 * Check that post has a “Page Header Image”

 * The image should be between 1600px - 2000px wide and have a minimum height of 500px for best results.